 We are very fortunate at Whitefield to have a wealth of expertise and knowledge within the team.
 The team consists of:

-Mrs Britten, Mrs Hill, Ms Murphy, Mrs Robertson - Nurture Teaching Assistants
+Mrs Britten, Mr Bada, Miss Barrett-Service, Mrs Robertson, - Nurture Teaching Assistants

 As part of Whitefield's 'open door policy', members of the team will always be available to meet with parents regarding any queries or concerns they may have about their child.